Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Results

 \subsection{Prediction Under Coverage Dropout}

-In operational GNSS networks, receiver outages and data gaps are common.
-The model already handles variable observation density by design: satellite visibility changes continuously, and training samples range from nominal coverage to as few as 3 active IPPs per snapshot (Section~\ref{sec:event_vis}).
-However, what if the model is asked to make predictions on nodes whose history-window observations become unavailable due to a receiver outage or data gap?
-This is distinct from the new IPP scenario (Section~\ref{sec:ephemeris_conditioning}), where a satellite rises above the elevation mask during the forecast horizon and the corresponding IPP has no prior history because it did not exist.
-In a coverage dropout, the IPP was present and observable in the history window but its data is lost; the node can retain its position in the graph topology and its $K$-NN edges to neighboring nodes, while only its observed features $\mathbf{x}_{\mathrm{obs}}$ become unavailable.
-To simulate this, we zero $\mathbf{x}_{\mathrm{obs}}$ and set the history mask to false for a fraction of history-window nodes, while preserving the graph structure and edges.
-Dropped nodes are skipped by the history encoder but remain connected to their neighbors, allowing information to flow from observed nodes through the history GNN, providing spatially recovered context that genuinely new IPPs, absent from the history graph entirely, cannot receive.
+Coverage outages and data gaps are common in operational GNSS networks, and Event~2 (Section~\ref{sec:event_vis}) shows that outages during events create missing ground truth.
+We therefore simulate coverage loss on the fully labeled test set, considering the case where observations become temporarily unavailable in the history window.
+This is distinct from the no-history scenario (Section~\ref{sec:masks}).
+In this case, the LoS was observable in the history window but its observations are lost.
+The node therefore retains its position in the graph topology and its $K$-NN edges, while only its observed features $\mathbf{X}_{\mathrm{obs}}^{\tau}$ (Section~\ref{sec:graph_construction}) become unavailable.
+To simulate this, we zero $\mathbf{X}_{\mathrm{obs}}^{\tau}$ and set the corresponding entries of $\mathbf{M}_{\mathrm{hist}}$ to zero for a fraction of history-window nodes, preserving the graph structure (Fig.~\ref{fig_dropout_schematic}).
+Dropped nodes are skipped by the history encoder but remain connected to their neighbors, allowing information to flow through the history module's GNN.

-Fig.~\ref{fig_coverage_dropout} shows BSS and PR-AUC separately for nodes that retain their history (blue, filled) and nodes whose history is dropped (green, open).
-The red dashed line marks the new-node baseline from Table~\ref{tab:performance}.

-Performance degrades gracefully up to 80\% dropout.
-Retained nodes maintain BSS $\approx$ 0.48 and PR-AUC $\approx$ 0.75 at 40\% dropout, with only modest losses at 60\%.
-Dropped nodes decline more steeply but remain well above the new-node baseline up to 60\%, indicating that the GNN's spatial aggregation recovers substantial context from observed neighbors.
-The shaded gap between the two curves quantifies information transferred through the graph: at moderate dropout rates, dropped nodes benefit significantly from their retained neighbors.

-Beyond 80\%, the dropped-node curve falls sharply as too few observed neighbors remain for effective spatial recovery.
-At 100\%, all observed inputs are removed and performance falls below the new-node baseline (BSS~0.470, Table~\ref{tab:performance}).
-This is expected: genuine new nodes receive a clean zero-vector as their history embedding by design, whereas 100\%-dropout nodes still pass through the history GNN with zeroed inputs, accumulating residual embeddings from learned biases in layer normalisation and linear projections.
-These non-zero but uninformative embeddings degrade rather than aid prediction at the fusion stage, confirming that the 100\% case is a degenerate scenario distinct from the new-node mechanism.